-Lincoln UTC is committed to ensure that we protect young people from maltreatment and ensure they can grow up in a safe and caring environment.
+Lincoln UTC is committed to ensure that we protect children from maltreatment and ensure they can grow up in a safe and caring environment.
 Lincoln UTC will:

-- provide a safe environment for young people to learn in. - identify and support young people who are suffering, or likely to suffer, significant harm. - take appropriate action to ensure that such young people are kept safe, both at home and at college. - establish and maintain an ethos where young people feel secure and are encouraged to talk, and are listened to - ensure that young people know that there are adults in the UTC whom they can approach if they are worried or are in difficulty - include in the curriculum activities and opportunities for PSHE/Citizenship which equip young people with the skills they need to stay safe from abuse, and which will help them to develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills
+- provide a safe environment for children to learn in. - identify and support children who are suffering, or likely to suffer, significant harm. - take appropriate action to ensure that such children are kept safe, both at home and at college. - establish and maintain an ethos where children feel secure and are encouraged to talk, and are listened to. - ensure that children know that there are adults in the UTC whom they can approach if they are worried or are in difficulty. - include in the curriculum activities and opportunities for PSHE/Citizenship which equip children with the skills they need to stay safe from abuse, and which will help them develop realistic attitudes to the responsibilities of adult life, particularly with regard to being a healthy, independent and responsible member of the British society, fully adhering to the 5 main British values: Democracy, Rule of Law, Respect and Tolerance, and Individual Liberty.